gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     return ngx.redirect('/foo?a=3&b=4')

-It's strongly recommended to combine the `return` statement with this call, i.e., `return ngx.redirect(...)`.
+It is strongly recommended to combine the `return` statement with this call, i.e., `return ngx.redirect(...)`.

 ngx.send_headers
 ----------------